-Frequently use a disinfectant cleaner to wipe down high-touch areas in your home, such as door knobs, remotes, and light switches.
+Frequently use an EPA-registered disinfectant cleaner to wipe down high-touch areas in your home, such as door knobs, remotes, and light switches.
 Bathrooms tend to hold an especially high concentration of germs, so it is especially important to clean these areas to prevent germs from spreading.
 Be sure to follow all EPA-registered disinfectant product instructions to ensure germs are eradicated.

 Wash your hands.

 Washing your hands is one of the easiest and most effective ways you can keep germs away.
 Remember to practice proper hand washing techniques: